nikopj/nikopj.github.io/index.md

 Art* in 2019.

-My current interests are in *interpretable deep-learning* models for solving noisy MRI reconstruction problems without ground-truth data.
+My current interests are in *interpretable deep-learning* models for solving noisy imaging inverse problems without ground-truth data.
 My background is in *signal-processing*, *non-smooth convex optimization*, and deep-learning.
 Outside of academia, I go climbing, biking, and skateboarding with my friends.